 Get Those Conversions

-The five things listed above are very important for getting Google to visit your page and add it to their index.
+The nine things listed above are very important for getting Google to visit your page and to add it to their index.
 They’re also vital for ranking at the top for your target keywords.
-And, luckily for the busy marketer, they also cover five important elements of optimizing a website for conversions and lead generation.
+And, luckily for the busy marketer, they also cover all the important elements of optimizing a website to improve the conversion rate.

 So if you find that you have trouble attracting and converting visitors to your website, run a detailed SEO audit to help unlock the potential of your website.

-Do you have any tips to add?
+Do you have any tips to improve conversion rate?
 Please let us know in the comments below.